Skip to Content

 studies are done before an EMG if both tests are being done.
 Nerve conduction

-tests may take from 15 minutes to 1 hour or more, depending on how many nerves
+tests may take from 15 minutes to 1 hour or more.
+How long the tests take depends on how many nerves

 and muscles are studied.